vivigirardin/2020-01-17-github/workshop_outline.md

 * You can find many useful – or just fun – projects here; e.g. for creating your personal website without having the hassle of finding a webhosting service and for no hosting cost [academicpages](https://github.com/academicpages/academicpages.github.io), or for making interactive presentations [reveal.js](https://github.com/hakimel/reveal.js/).
 * You can also use GitHub for managing your projects!

-This course will teach you how to do all these things, and more.
-The course is aimed at graduate students and other researchers, and tailored towards those with very little to no experience in the subjects taught.
+This course will teach you how to do these things, and more.
+The course is aimed at researchers and tailored towards those with very little to no experience in the subjects taught.
 Experience with git or GitHub or similar programs/services is not necessary, but it doesn’t hurt either.

-NB time permitting, at the end the workshop, those interested can learn how to do the same operations using command line ‘git'.
+NB time permitting, at the end the workshop, those interested can learn how to do the same operations using command line `git`.

 -------------

 ## Set up a repository

 * get GitHub account
-* make repository called "Guacamole recipe"*
+* make repository called "Guacamole recipe"
 * IMPORTANT!
-In the same step, add a 'Readme' file
+In the same step, add a 'README.md' file
 	* explain commit, commit message

 ## Add more files